locize/blog/source/_posts/i18n-formats-javascript.md

 bundle.formatPattern(bundle.getMessage('dessert').value, { toEat: '' }) // -> "I would like to eat something."
 ```

 Like [ICU Message Format](#icu) it uses only 1 key to generate all variations.
-So the value may look a bit more complex, like language on its own.
+So the value may look a bit more complex, like a language on its own.

 # Coming back home